-Assumptions to be assessed Indicators Sources of information Methods and tools for the data collection
+Assumptions to be assessed Indicators Sources of information Sources of information Collection Sources of information Collection

-UNSDPF implementers received resources as planned, to expected level, on time and in a consistent manner Funds were disbursed on time and of expected amount to implementing partners Funding level was adequate to enable IPs undertaken planned activities JWPS and Annual progress reports and implementing partners' reports Key informant interviews (RCO staff and implementing partners) In-depth documents review Key informant interviews Evaluation Reports All UNCT agencies had adequate human resources capacity to implement Agency-specific interventions RCO staffing level matched the competency and workload for UNSDPF outputs and outcomes Mechanisms were put in place to address emerging capacity gaps Extent to which TA was used to deliver the UNSDPF outcomes Implementing partners HR capacity matched the competencies and number required to deliver CP supported interventions AWP and progress and project reports IP Micro-assessment reports Key informant interviews with RCO staff and Implementing Partners In-depth documents review Key informant interviews Evaluation Reports UNCT Policies, procedures and tools contributed to achievement of UNSDPF results Types of policies, procedures and tools established by UNCT Extent to which these policies, procedures and tools were used and to what effect Key informant interviews with RCO staff and implementing partners Documents of policies, procedures and tools In-depth documents review Key informant interviews Responses/Data collected All UN agencies implemented programmes and activities that contributed to the objectives of the Z-UNSDPF.
-E.g. UNFPA provided initial funding for the startup activities for 2020 Census preparation.
-UNICEF also supported the birth registration programme the production of vit statistics reports based on data from the national registration board.
-So, we (Zamstats) started producing the vital statistics report, the first of is for 2016 were almost up to date we usually produce after a year, so, the subsequent year of the event when we produce.
-So, we started the 2016 in 2017 and we are now almost concluding the 2019 so that we start the 2020 vital statistics report.
+UNSDPF implementers received resources as planned, to expected level, on time and in a consistent manner Funds were disbursed on time and of expected amount to implementing partners Funding level was adequate to enable IPs undertaken planned activities JWPS and Annual progress reports and implementing partners' reports Key informant interviews (RCO staff and implementing partners) In-depth documents review Key informant interviews Document reviews; Field Reports; Evaluation Reports All UNCT agencies had adequate human resources capacity to implement Agency-specific interventions RCO staffing level matched the competency and workload for UNSDPF outputs and outcomes Mechanisms were put in place to address emerging capacity gaps Extent to which TA was used to deliver the UNSDPF outcomes Implementing partners HR capacity matched the competencies and number required to deliver CP supported interventions AWP and progress and project reports IP Micro-assessment reports Key informant interviews Evaluation Reports Evaluation Reports UNCT Policies, procedures and tools contributed to achievement of UNSDPF results Types of policies, procedures and tools established by UNCT Extent to which these policies, procedures and tools were used and to what effect Key informant interviews with RCO staff and implementing partners Documents of policies, procedures and tools In-depth documents review Key informant interviews Responses/Data collected All UN agencies implemented programmes and activities that contributed to the objectives of the Z-UNSDPF.
+E.g. UNFPA provided funding for the startup activities for 2020 Census preparation.
+UNICEF also supported the birth registration programme the produce statistics reports based on data from the national registration board.
+So, we (Zamstats) started producing the vital statistics report is for 2016 were almost up to date we usually produce after a year, so, the subsequent year of the event when we produce.
+So, we the 2016 in 2017 and we are now almost concluding the 2019 so that we start the 2020 vital statistics report.
 Other than that, we have also had other programs supported by the same UN system, the other one has just been concluded.
-The first part been concluded which is the COVID survey.
-UN agencies also provide nonfinancial support, for example they provide Government with technical support.
+The been concluded which is the COVID survey.
+UN agencies also provide nonfinancial support, for example they provide Government technical support.
 Also some support come in form of consultancy services (e.g. on the 2020 Census).
-Some specialized in GIS, some specialized in Census methodology.
-Right now, we actually have consultant from Malawi to assist us with the methodology and also have of from UNZA to assist us with the GIS but we have had also in the past few years we were working with consultants who were engaged by the UN on the Census Program.
-Other than the consultancy, we have also been receiving support on capacity building where by some staffs are sent to for example outside country to some workshops outside the country to learn about preparation on census.
-We have had some people sent to other countries to get up with what is happening in terms of preparations for the census, capacity building programs on IT, on dissemination and all that has be provided.
-Also material support from the UN system (UNICEF gave Zamstats some laptops in support of the Census utilized for the clearing of the mapping data).
+Some specialized in GIS, specialized in Census methodology.
+Right now, we actually have consultant from Malawi to assist us with the methodology and a from UNZA to assist us with the GIS but we have had also in the past few years we were working with consultants who were eng UN on the Census Program.
+Other than the consultancy, we have also been receiving support on capacity building where by some staffs are sent to for exam country to some workshops outside the country to learn about preparation on census.
+We have had some people sent to other or get up with what is happening in terms of preparations for the census, capacity building programs on IT, on dissemination and all provided.
+Also material support from the UN system (UNICEF gave Zamstats some laptops in support of the Census utilized for the clearin mapping data).
 We did the listing in 2019 and ending last year.
-So, they assisted us
+So, they assisted us because actually the Government funding to